epsil/epsil.github.io/gll/index.md

         (run-parser parser str))))
 ```

-Then we can incorporate this wrapper into `define-parser`{.scheme}:
+Then we can incorporate this wrapper into `define-parser`:

 ```scheme
 (define-syntax-rule (define-parser parser body)